Wyko/essential_deathworlders/content/books/deathworlders-cleaned/chapter-79-the-long-fight.md

 Still.
 Dignity should matter!
 "Daar!"
 She shook her head.
 "Seriously! *Why?!"*

-His reply was both gratifying, as a *genuine* show of his old personality…and simultaneously exasperating.
+His reply was both gratifying, as a *genuine* show of his old personality... and simultaneously exasperating.
 "I flex an’ strut ‘fer you ‘cuz *I’m the biggest most bestest badass there ever was!* An’ ever will be!!
 At *everything!!* What’s th’ point of anythin’ if ‘ya can’t show off ‘fer a pretty Female?!"

 "And that’s all you’ve ever done!"
 Leela chittered, "Just flex and strut for me every time we meet!"
 A wicked idea crossed her mind, "Is that it?
 Are you just all show and no go?"

 A slightly hurt expression played across his face, but he rallied immediately.
 "Me, just ‘fer show?
 ‘Ya *wound* me, Leela!
 Or mebbe that’s what ‘yer *really* holdin’ out ‘fer, huh?"
-He growled fiercely, and now Leela was wondering just what she’d set in motion…
+He growled fiercely, and now Leela was wondering just what she’d set in motion...

 "So I guess I better ‘show ‘ya!"

 Things were a blur of activity all-sudden.
 He *pounced* excitedly over to his bag, dug out his communicator and messaged a bunch of people, and the instant he was done with that, scooped them both up, (somehow!) rolled them both on his back, and charged toward the north field in a *blur* of, well... a high-speed *trainwreck* careening through High Mountain with a purpose.

 It was all she could do to hold on.
-Naydra was clearly exhilarated by the speed and *power* he was sharing with them…Leela was a bit too terrified to properly enjoy it.
+Naydra was clearly exhilarated by the speed and *power* he was sharing with them...
+Leela was a bit too terrified to properly enjoy it.

 Luckily, he was so ridiculously fast, the ride didn’t last long.
 There was a growing gathering of burly types on the field.
-Brownfurs of course, some exceptional silverfurs, a couple of Humans, oddly…They were playing pounce-ball, which was apparently much like the human games of rugby and field hockey combined.
+Brownfurs of course, some exceptional silverfurs, a couple of Humans, oddly...
+They were playing pounce-ball, which was apparently much like the human games of rugby and field hockey combined.

 Daar joined them.
 Though, *‘joining’* was putting it generously.
 He was more like a team unto himself.
 His arrival changed the game *instantly.*

 Before, it was friendly and casual.
 Now it was *serious* and everyone wanted to see exactly what the Great Father could do.
 The other players wanted a shot at beating him, even if they had to gang up to do it... and Daar was hungry to dash that hope.

 He obliged them.
 And not just on the field.
 After claiming his victory, he dragged them all, Leela, Naydra, Brothers and Humans all, to his...
 Mothers, his sweltering cave of a gym, and showed off there too, with impossibly heavy weights and *impossible* feats of ape-grade gymnastics on heavy rings suspended from the industrial ceiling, all in gravity fit to compact a car.
 It wasn’t just about him, either.
-He was encouraging and genuinely interested in helping some of the smaller males play along, say by lifting them up onto the rings to try their strength, teach them how to hold themselves, what they’d need to do to improve… He was a big friendly coach, and *excited* about all of it... and something about him just seemed…
+He was encouraging and genuinely interested in helping some of the smaller males play along, say by lifting them up onto the rings to try their strength, teach them how to hold themselves, what they’d need to do to improve...
+He was a big friendly coach, and *excited* about all of it... and something about him just seemed...

 Alive.

 Healing.

-And every second of it, with occasional glances back at her, back at Naydi… All of it was meant for them.
+And every second of it, with occasional glances back at her, back at Naydi...
+All of it was meant for them.
 He was preening like a jovial, carnal *god* and having an absolute blast doing it.

 It was earnest spectacle enough to warm Leela’s heart.
 But the warmest bit came during a moment when he was distracted, roaring one of the Humans through a particularly strenuous lift.
 Naydra scooted up behind her, and gave her an affectionate nip around the ear.

 "Thank you."
 She gave Leela a hug.
 "I spend so much of my time soothing him, reassuring him and helping him relax... motivating him like that isn’t so easy for me.
 Challenging him.
-After all, he’s already won my heart…"
+After all, he’s already won my heart..."

 "How did that happen?"
 Leela realized suddenly that was probably a bit too personal.
 "I mean - "

 "No, it’s okay.
 He and his daughter rescued me from a terrible fate.
 He’s seen me at the most vulnerable a Female could possibly be, and his response was to keen, offer comfort, and later give me *justice.* How could I not love him after that?"

 Leela... didn’t know if that sounded like enough for her.
 "I think...
-I’d be *grateful,* sure…"
+I’d be *grateful,* sure..."

 Without missing a beat, the Great Mother dived unflinchingly into hard, *terrible* honesty.